donxw/TTGO_WeatherUsingArduinoJSON6/README.md

 I posted a second program that makes the weather code a function then uses the built in buttons on the TTGO-T board to cycle through a set of zipcodes to report the weather for each.

-I have posted a STEP file and 3D printable files for a general purpose case to put the TTGO-T-Display board into.
+I also posted a STEP file and 3D printable files for a general purpose case to put the TTGO-T-Display board into.
 It is large enough to fit a battery.

 ![TTGO_Case](https://user-images.githubusercontent.com/31633408/73299642-70cb7980-41c4-11ea-9780-589656db571b.JPG)